 Our costs include food, shelter, medication, veterinary bills, and supplies–humane traps for injured cats, over the counter medications, prescriptions, crates for transportation to the vet, laundry, and other items.
 To do more, we need help.
 It’s not possible to expand our reach alone.
 We need you to make donations, help spread the word about our work, and volunteer.

 I’ve gone crazy measuring, budgeting, planning, and exploring possibilities, as well as studying city codes.
 We want to be well informed on all aspects of our plans for growth.
 Our goal is not to have large numbers of cats housed at one location in a commercial type of shelter.
 Our intake home is a cross between a shelter and a home.
 We have facilities for special care that are not available in most homes.
 Still, the kitties live in a home with people in residence.
 They sleep on beds and sofas, play on cat trees, and perch on window sills in the sun.

 In the past, we worked with Any Rat Rescue, White Shepherd Rescue, Vizsla Rescue, and more.
 Other rescue groups receive our support too, including Shadow Cats Rescue, which focuses on FIV kitties, Best Friends, who saves many animals while supporting other organizations and promoting education in animal welfare, and The Gentle Barn, which rescues farm animals, along with some domestic animals.
 No one organization can do all that needs to be done.
 Mutual support helps everyone.

-We need people who want to play with cats (the hardest work of all), take pictures to post, do a bit of cleaning, handyman work, or grounds work.
-Virtual volunteers will be welcome too.
-Virtual volunteers can help with the website, social media, adoption listings, and more.
+We need people who want to play with cats (the hardest work of all), help update records, take pictures to post, do a bit of cleaning, handyman work, or grounds work.
 Join us now!